Racism in the United States: Antebellum period

-Reconstruction Era to World War II
+From the Reconstruction Era to World War II

 After the Civil War, the Reconstruction Era was characterized by the passage of federal legislation which was designed to protect the rights of the formerly enslaved people, including the Civil Rights Act of 1866 and the Civil Rights Act of 1875.
 The Fourteenth amendment granted full citizenship to African Americans and the Fifteenth amendment guaranteed the voting rights of African-American men (see Reconstruction Amendments).

 Despite this, white supremacists came to power in all Southern states, by intimidating Black voters with the assistance of terrorist groups like the Ku Klux Klan, the Red Shirts and the White League.
 "Black Codes" and Jim Crow laws deprived African Americans of voting rights and other civil liberties by instituting systemic and discriminatory policies of unequal racial segregation.
 Segregated facilities extended from white-only schools to white-only graveyards.
 Anti-miscegenation laws forbade marriage and even sex between whites and non-whites.

 The new century saw a hardening of institutionalized racism and legal discrimination against citizens of African descent in the United States.
 Throughout the post-Civil War period, racial stratification was informally and systemically enforced, to solidify the pre-existing social order.
 Although their vote was guaranteed by the 15th Amendment, poll taxes, pervasive acts of terrorism such as lynchings (often perpetrated by hate groups such as the Ku Klux Klan), and discriminatory laws such as grandfather clauses kept Black Americans disenfranchised in most Southern states.
 In response to de jure racism, protest and lobbyist groups emerged, most notably, the NAACP (National Association for the Advancement of Colored People) in 1909.